 Discover reasons why you might decide to formula feed and how to choose the right formula for your baby.

-Breast feeding is best for your baby.
+Breastfeeding is best for your baby.
 The Canadian Paediatric Society recommends exclusive breastfeeding for the first 6 months of life as breast milk provides optimal nutrition for your baby.
-If you choose not to breast feed or are unable to breast feed, there are a variety of formula options patterned after breast milk from which to choose.
-Women choose to formula feed for many reasons.
-For physical or medical reasons, mother or child.
-Expressing milk or breastfeeding isn't an option upon return to work.
-To include the baby's father or other family members in the feeding experience.
+However, for some women, choosing to formula feed is also an option.
+Whether you choose not to breastfeed or you are unable to breastfeed, there are a variety of formula options inspired after breast milk which are available to you.
+Choosing to formula feed is often an option for working moms, moms who are unable to breastfeed, along with dads and other family members who want to participate in the feeding experience.

 - Experts recommend that all non-breastfed babies should receive formula with a DHA level of at least 0.2% of the total fatty acids.
 Enfamil A+® has a DHA level of 0.32%.